 Disclosure: This post may contain affiliate links.
 Please read my disclosure for more info.

-What Makes A Pound Cake?
+What Is A Pound Cake?

 Pound cakes are quite easy to start baking with!
 Traditional pound cakes use a 1:1:1:1 ratio for flour, sugar, eggs and butter.
-This usually yields a rich and buttery loaf of cake with dense crumbs.
+This usually make a rich and buttery loaf of cake with dense crumbs.